imker25/gpsa/ReadMe.md

 ```

 ## Internals
-The Geografic calculations are done with the  ```haversine formula```  as descripted [here](http://www.movable-type.co.uk/scripts/latlong.html)
+The Geografic calculations are done with the  ```haversine formula```  as descripted [here](http://www.movable-type.co.uk/scripts/latlong.html.
-A Go implementaion of this can also be found [here](https://github.com/tkrajina/gpxgo/blob/master/gpx/geo.go).
-In this example the distance function igorens the atitute difference for distance bigger then 22 km, by checking the agular distance to be bigger then 0.2°.

 My Impelemtaion will ignore atitute difference for distance bigger then 33 km, by checking the agular distance to be bigger then 0.3°.
+For smaller distances the program will add the atitute difference using the ```pythagoras theorem```.

 # License